mikey75/etrex-uploader/README.md

 =
 This application runs best with Java 11.
 If you run in java version bigger than 11 -> then the runtime does not start, because of changes in built-in JAXB, it's no longer in the jvm itself.
+The cause is the use of jaxb in a dependant jmaps-viewer project.
 You need to add jars to the classpath, or add glassfish implementations to pom.xml.
 None of these solutions is recommended.
 Just run it from Java 11.
 However, there's a workaround planned so that it works out of the box anytime with any java >=11.
 Stay tuned, but until then - use Java 11.

 BINARY RELEASES
 =